 Individuals can apply for a personal loan or a medical loan that may have better terms.
 As a last resort, there are credit cards.
 Personal credit cards with 0% interest for a year or longer are often available to people with good credit.
 There are also medical credit cards, again maybe with better terms.

 Although an individual with SUD may not have health insurance that covers all the expenses associated with rehab, there are other ways to pay for treatment.
 Some individual rehab centers provide scholarships—contact facilities near you to see if they have an application process—as do their corporate parents and some nonprofits.

 One of the latter is 10,000 Beds, a charity that partners with treatment centers that donate at least one full scholarship per year.
 10,000 Beds vets the applicants to see if they qualify have exhausted all other sources, will commit to the 30-day treatment program and want to change.
 The charity tries to distribute 100 to 200 fully-funded scholarships per year.

 Something similar to a scholarship is a grant.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) funds addiction treatment through individual grants and block grants to the states.
+The Substance Use Disorder and Mental Health Services Administration (SAMHSA) funds addiction treatment through individual grants and block grants to the states.
 You can apply for a treatment grant here.

 What to Look for In Private Rehab

 When you are looking for a private inpatient facility, it may be easy to think only of convenience.
 Many people may say, “I want a private drug rehab near me,” but other factors are also important when you are searching for the right private rehab.
 Other qualities to consider include: